Loggingout/G63/README.md

 ## Perks ⌛

-Every customer will be provided a particular time frame for our developer support perk.
+Every customer will be provided a particular time frame for our DSA (Developer Support Assistance) perk.

 DSA (Developer Support Assistance) all business will have guaranteed DSA contract that lasts 2 months.
 After the 2 months are up you will be able renew your DSA for yearly one-time fee.